mxc-foundation/documentation/docs/userMqtt.md

 Don't forget to replace SUPERNODE_URL with the URL of the supernode you are attempting to connect with.

+If you wish to connect to MQTT, contact us at support@mxc.org to get your unique MQTT username and password.

 ## Uplink Payload Data Format

 After you sucessfully subscribe to the MQTT broker, then you would possibly see something in your console as follow: